iqtree/iqtree.github.io/doc/AliSim.md

     iqtree2 --alisim alignment_5000 -m JC -t tree.nwk --length 5000

 will simulate an alignment with 5000 sites.
-Users could also output the alignment in FASTA format with `-af` option:
+Users could also output the alignment in FASTA format with `--out-format` option:

-    iqtree2 --alisim alignment -m JC -t tree.nwk -af fasta
+    iqtree2 --alisim alignment -m JC -t tree.nwk --out-format fasta

 will print the alignment to `alignment.fa` file.